realmjoin/realmjoin-docs/onboarding/onboarding-realmjoin-portal/required-permissions.md

 Admins and Users do not directly interact with this app.
 It represents RealmJoin’s backend that interacts with Azure AD and Intune.

-Using this app only allows you to do "read only" operations on AzureAD and MS Graph with RealJoin Portal.
-This is intended for testing RealmJoin Portal as part of a PoC before switching over to the full set of [Core Features](required-permissions.md#realmjoin-portal-core-features) .&#x20;
+Using this app only allows you to do "read only" operations on AzureAD/MS Graph and Intune with RealJoin Portal.
+This is intended for testing RealmJoin Portal as part of a PoC before switching over to the full set of [Core Features](required-permissions.md#realmjoin-portal-core-features).
+Using this app severly limits your ability to deploy or manage applications as it cannot create or modify AzureAD groups or Intune applications. &#x20;

 Be aware, using this app does not stop you from leveraging components like [runbooks ](../../runbooks/)that can be configured for writing (and possibly destructive) operations.